-In the United States, most patients go home from the hospital the day after undergoing laparoscopic appendectomy.^{3,4} Individual recovery times vary, but patients usually return to normal activities within 1 to 2 weeks.
-Those who have laparoscopic surgery return to normal activities approximately 5 days sooner than those who have open surgery.9 Patients are typically advised that they can return to work or school when they feel well enough but should avoid strenuous activity for 3 to 5 days after laparoscopic surgery and for 10 to 14 days after open surgery.29
+In the United States, most patients go home from the hospital the day after undergoing laparoscopic appendectomy.
+Individual recovery times vary, but patients usually return to normal activities within 1 to 2 weeks.
+Those who have laparoscopic surgery return to normal activities approximately 5 days sooner than those who have open surgery.
+Patients are typically advised that they can return to work or school when they feel well enough but should avoid strenuous activity for 3 to 5 days after laparoscopic surgery and for 10 to 14 days after open surgery.

-After the initiation of antibiotics only, pain, fever, leukocytosis, and anorexia typically resolve within approximately 2 days in patients with uncomplicated appendicitis (as compared with approximately 3 days in those with complicated appendicitis).^{8,30-33} After 24 hours, approximately half the patients will have substantial symptom resolution.
+After the initiation of antibiotics only, pain, fever, leukocytosis, and anorexia typically resolve within approximately 2 days in patients with uncomplicated appendicitis (as compared with approximately 3 days in those with complicated appendicitis).8,30-33 After 24 hours, approximately half the patients will have substantial symptom resolution.
 Pain also resolves more quickly than with surgery.33 In the absence of the development of peritonitis or severe sepsis, a 48-hour antibiotic trial with continued assessment appears to be safe in patients whose condition is stable and who have only localized tenderness.
 It is not routinely necessary to track levels of inflammatory markers or to obtain additional imaging studies, but these steps may be useful in patients whose response to antibiotics is slow.
+As many as approximately 20% of patients with uncomplicated appendicitis confirmed on CT are found during surgery to have appendiceal rupture and abscess.
+Patients with appendicolith identified on CT, those with extraluminal fluid or air, those who are older than 45 years of age, and those who have fever, symptoms for more than 48 hours, and elevated levels of inflammatory markers (findings associated with appendiceal abscess) may be anticipated to have a delayed response to antibiotics.